 The drive to Kalapathar Beach was straight.

-Even though there felt no need to set the map for the direction, I came prepared as I had previously downloaded offline maps if no mobile network exists in a precise location in Andaman.
+Even though there felt no need to set the map for the direction, I came prepared as I had previously downloaded offline maps if no mobile network existed in a precise location in Andaman.

 However, you can read about Network in Andaman that I experienced after remote working from the Andamans.

 In about the next 20 mins, we reached Kalapathar Beach.

 There are many two-wheeler parking spaces beside the main entrance of Kalapathar Beach.
 Hence, we parked our vehicles there.

 Merely 4-5 people were visible on the Beach.
 Considering Andaman in September as a monsoon season or an off-season, Kalapathar Beach looked admirable.
 So, that was an excellent opportunity to see and explore in simply no crowd.

 Undoubtedly, the Andaman sea is beautiful.
 Its charm grows when it rains!

 It was only a few minutes went before we were admiring the surroundings.
 So, the initial thought came: let’s go into the sea.